kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Laughter erupts, instantly easing the weight of suspicion.
 The crew celebrates, reveling in their shared survival.
 Though fog still clings thick to the Remorhaz outside, a warmth begins to bloom within the ship, where adventurers share a meal among friends.

 Below decks, Ingrid’s promised feast wafts upwards— smoked fish and steaming bread, a comforting aroma cutting through the lingering brine and stench left by their monstrous assailant.
-The three survivors— Gerhard, Rorik, and Bret— are formally integrated into the temporary community forged by shared peril.
+The three shipwreck survivors— Gerhard, Rorik, and Bret— are formally integrated into the temporary community forged by shared peril.
 Gerhard still looks stunned, his eyes periodically flicking towards the deck as if expecting the shattered Frostfang to reappear from the mist.
-Rorik, barely a man, sticks close, while Bret, the wizard, observes the adventurers with guarded curiosity.
+Rorik, barely a man in years, sticks close, while Bret, the wizard, observes the adventurers with guarded curiosity.

 Scarlet approaches Gerhard, her expression sympathetic but gaze direct.
 “Gerhard, you said your family sailed these waters long?
 Your family name?”